 In the case of Traefik, these headers are automatically provided and therefore don’t appear in the configuration examples.

-The only way Authelia can share information about the authenticated user currently is through the use of two HTTP headers:
+The only way Authelia can share information about the authenticated user currently is through the use of four HTTP headers:

 Remote-Groups.
 Those headers are returned by Authelia on requests to